hyperledger-archives/sawtooth-next-directory/CONTRIBUTING.md

 * Please include new or update existing PlantUML sequence/architecture diagrams that relate to your PR.
 See `./docs/diagrams/src/README.md` for details on how we maintain our diagrams)
-* Please include unit and integration tests for any new features and updates to existing tests.
+* Please include unit and integration tests for any new features and update any existing tests that are impacted by the change.
+For more information on how to write tests please refer to [Testing Guidelines](#testing-guidelines) below.
 * Please ensure the unit and integration tests run successfully.
 Refer to the Testing section in `/README.md` on how to run these tests.
 * Please ensure that lint passes by running `./bin/run_lint`.
 The linter requires